englianhu/Coursera-Mastering-Software-Development-in-R/README.md

 ## Miscellaneous

-There have a `RMarkdown` file and also a copy of `pdf` and `png` format certificate of accomplishment in every single course.
+There have a `RMarkdown` file and also a copy of `pdf` and `png` format certificate of accomplishment in every single course (folders inside repo).

 ## Reference